vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/mFibonnaci-State-Machine-eg.md

 Boundary constraints apply to particular registry values, and are used to enforce that the correct initial state was applied.

-The idea here is to set up a specific boundary constraint, which the verifier can use to check that correct initial conditions were applied, when the prover was computing a particular n-th term of the mFibonacci Series.
+The idea here is to set up a specific boundary constraint, which the verifier can use to check that correct initial conditions were applied, when the prover was computing a particular N-th term of the mFibonacci Series.
 Yet, the verifier must not disclose any information about the secret values $A_0$ and $B_0$.

 Therefore, the first thing to do, is removing terms in the identities bearing the initial values $A_0$ and $B_0$.
 This means modifying our polynomial identities to the ones below,
 $$